 A newborn baby grunting and squirming while sleeping is perfectly normal.
 Baby sleep is restless.
 Young babies squirm and wake up a lot, commonly sleeping for short periods.

 In the first few months of life, everything is new for your baby.
 A newborn is learning how to eat, sleep, communicate, and even have a bowel movement.

 Common Causes of Infant Sleep Noises

 During sleep, babies may grunt, gurgle, squeak, squirm, or snore.
 This may be caused by:

 It is common for a baby to make a grunting noise and turn red in the face as they try to have a bowel movement.
 Your baby’s digestive system is new.
 Your baby is learning how to properly contract the abdominal muscles to pass stool.
 Figuring out how to utilize these muscles can cause your baby to grunt.

 As your newborn’s digestive system evolves and has more bowel movements, grunting noises may decrease or disappear.

 A 2013 study by Di Lorenzo focused on other functional gastrointestinal disorders and found that grunting associated with passing stool, also known as Grunting Baby Syndrome, best resolves with no intervention.
 As your baby continues to pass stool, he learns how to properly relax his pelvic floor, thus reducing the need to strain and grunt.

-Most babies have a bowel movement daily, but it is normal for some baby’s to go 1-2 days.
+Most babies have a bowel movement daily, but it is normal for some babies to go 1-2 days between bowel movements.
 If your baby is constipated, hasn’t had a bowel movement in a couple of days, and is grunting without passing stool, consult your pediatrician.

 2. Acid Reflux